comp-tox-jhu/CompToxLab/docs/machine_learning/deep_learning/03_classifier_mlp.md

 ## Build the Model

 With our data prepared, we can make our model!
 But we have decisions to make.
 Our model is going to be a little more complex than our previous simple linear model.
-We are going to make what is called a multilayer perceptron.
+We are going to make what is called a **multilayer perceptron**.
 It sounds complicated but all it is is a neural network where all nodes in one layer are connected to all nodes in the next layer:

 !!! info "Multilayer Perceptron Architecture"
     <figure markdown="span">